The 11 Worst Gift Card Scams You Didn't Know About (Until Now)

 The Better Business Bureau (BBB) reports that the average consumer loses $700 in this type of scam, with elderly victims losing the most [*].

-• Fraudsters contact you pretending to be a company, agency, or person whom you trust.
-Scammers often impersonate big companies (knowing that you trust their recommendations) — such as Amazon, your bank or utility company, or even your boss.
+• Fraudsters contact you pretending to be someone you trust.
+Scammers try to gain your trust by impersonating trusted authorities — such as companies like Amazon, your bank or utility company, or even your boss.
 Many gift card scams happen over the phone because imposters know they can get you to stay on the line while you purchase gift cards and share the numbers and PINs.

 • Next, they create an urgent situation.
-Scammers want you to act without thinking by scaring you with claims that your bank account was compromised, you’re behind on a payment, or you were scammed.
+Scammers will try to get you to act without thinking by scaring you with claims that your bank account was compromised, you’re behind on a payment, or you were scammed.
+They may even take the opposite approach and claim you’ve won a prize — but need to pay fees with gift cards before it can be released.

 The bottom line: If you’re told to pay with gift cards, it’s a scam.
 Legitimate companies will never demand (nor typically accept) payment via gift cards.
 The moment someone asks for a gift card payment, you should hang up or delete the email.